enbnt/enbnt.github.io/content/posts/timeseries-basics.md

 ***BTW***, I have seen the `Map[Long, Double]` implementation in production.
 It was part of a critical system and it likely would have saved hundreds of thousands to hundreds of millions of dollars by refactoring to the kind of solution we discussed today.
-So, keep this info in your back pocket in case a similar opportunity arises.
+There is always an opportunity cost trade-off and a risk factor depending on the level of complexity of the refactor.
+Do you have or need to build a safety net to verify the changes and what methods do you have at your disposal to roll out such a large sweeping change?
+But, keep this info in your back pocket in case a similar opportunity arises after you've weighed your risks.
 Consider this a freebie.

 ## Closing Thoughts

-While I did in fact receive my Bachelors Degree in Computer Science, my coursework didn't have a super strong focus on the things that I discussed in this post.
-I do remember having to implement a working compression algorithm over Thanksgiving weekend in C++ and talking about things like [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) and [A* Search](https://en.wikipedia.org/wiki/A*_search_algorithm) (which I have literally never seen practically implemented in a production graph search system), but I don't remember spending a ton of time on these fundamental building blocks.
-I do remember distinctly doing other higher level coursework, where a friend who had recently graduated and started in industry was just like "Have you ever heard of a HashMap, they're like magic" and started using them wherever I possibly could without fully understanding them.
+While I did receive my Bachelors Degree in Computer Science, my coursework didn't have a super strong focus on the things that I mentioned in this post.
+I do remember having to implement a working compression algorithm over Thanksgiving weekend in C++ and we discussed things like [Dijkstra's Algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) and [A* Search](https://en.wikipedia.org/wiki/A*_search_algorithm) (which I have literally never seen practically implemented in a production graph search system), but I don't remember spending a ton of time on these fundamental building blocks.
+I do remember distinctly doing other higher level coursework, where a friend who had recently graduated and started in industry showed me the magic utility of HashMaps and I started using them wherever I possibly could without fully understanding them.

 It wasn't until I was working in industry where someone had mentioned the term "hash buckets", which sounded familiar, but I didn't fully grasp what they were